 - Croydon Shire – ~$78m

 - Etheridge Shire – ~$71m

-Kennedy Developmental Road: In the most recent round of government funding of $50 million under the Northern Australia Roads Program, the Flinders and Etheridge Shire have completed 21.8km of sealing and widening works with a further 16km currently underway, and it is expected to complete a further 12km of sealing works by June, 2022.
+In the most recent round of government funding of $50m under the Northern Australia Roads Program, the Flinders and Etheridge Shire have completed 21.8km of sealing and widening works with a further 16km currently underway, and a further 12km of sealing works were completed in June 2022.
 However, the final 11km section of unsealed road on the Hann Highway will not be covered under the current funding agreement.
-Sealing the remaining section as well as the White Cliffs realignment is expected to cost $25 million.
+Sealing the remaining section as well as the White Cliffs realignment is expected to cost $25m.

-- That the Federal and State Governments support the sealing and improved flood resilience of the Gulf section of the Savannah Way by providing project funding, and that allocation of funds be distributed to the controlling Local Government Authorities in equal portions over a 10-year period from 2021-2022.
+- That the Federal and State Governments support the sealing and improved flood resilience of the Gulf section of the Savannah Way by providing project funding, and that allocation of funds be distributed to the controlling Local Government Authorities in equal portions over a 10-year period from 2023-24 onwards.

 - That the Federal Government provides $25m to seal the final 11km of the Kennedy Developmental Road and complete the White Cliffs realignment to ensure this key strategic route between Cairns and southern freight hubs is sealed in its entirety.

 - Keirle, P, (2018) Gulf Savannah Way Tourism Survey Report, Gulf Savannah Development